What does the Bible say about the Rapture?

 For the church in Thessalonica when they first read these words and saw this picture they weren’t thinking of a rapture.
 They were thinking of hugging their loved ones.
 This passage meant for them the hope of reconnecting with those they lost.
 It was an encouragement to stand strong in the face of death because for all who follow Jesus there is still hope.

 For us today this is a beautiful picture of hope that one day all who follow Jesus will meet Him in the clouds.
 It’s a hope to not give up, to keep following Jesus even when things get tough.
 This passage isn’t talking about the rapture, it’s talking about Jesus second coming.
 It’s a challenge and an encouragement for all who follow Jesus.

-The Bible simply does not support a rapture theology.
+What does the Bible say about the rapture?
+Not much.
+Is the rapture Biblical?
+No. The Bible simply does not support a rapture theology.

 It’s a dangerous practice to ignore the context of the Bible.
 And that’s exactly what rapture theology does.
 It has too.
 The Bible has to be twisted and context ignored for the rapture to be supported.

 And damage has been done.
 The book (or letter) of Revelation has been butchered.
 People’s faith shattered.
 And many falsely believe they will escape the trials of this world.